sohkamyung/sohkamyung.github.io/README.md

 - On-line: ["Tantie Merle and the Farmhand 4200"](reviews/online/2024/20240730-TantieMerleFarmhand4200.md) by R. S. A. Garcia *(2024/07/30)*
 - Non-fiction: [**"You Are Not Expected to Understand This": How 26 Lines of Code Changed the World**](reviews/nonfiction/2024/20240723-NotExpectedUnderstandThis.md) by Torie Bosch *(2024/07/23)*
 - On-line: ["So Much Cooking"](reviews/online/2024/20240724-SoMuchCooking.md) by Naomi Kritzer *(2024/07/24)*
-- Fiction: [**The Fall of Númenor: And Other Tales from the Second Age of Middle-Earth**](reviews/fiction/2024/20240716-FallNumenor.md) by J.R.R.
-Tolkien, edited by Brian Sibley, illustrated by Alan Lee *(2024/07/16)*